 Tusks

-One of the most striking features of the Giant of Angola, also known as “Henry,” was his tusks.
-His tusks were over 11 feet long and weighed around 220 pounds each.
-That is more than double the weight of the tusks of a typical African elephant – in other words, he is well deserving of the title of the largest elephant ever recorded.
+One of the most striking features of the Giant of Angola, or “Henry” as he’s also called, was his tusks.
+His tusks were over 11 feet long and weighed around 220 pounds each (which is more than double the weight of the tusks of a typical African elephant!)
+In other words, he is well deserving of the title of the largest elephant ever recorded.

 Ears

 Elephants have large ears that they use to regulate their body temperature, and the Giant of Angola was no exception.
 However, his ears were particularly large, even for an elephant.
-His ears measured over 6 feet in length – in other words, they were bigger than the average human.
+They measured over 6 feet in length – taller than the average human even.

 Trunk

-An elephant’s trunk is one of its most important features, and the Giant of Angola had a particularly impressive trunk.
-His trunk was incredibly strong and dexterous, reaching over 10 feet in length.
-He could use it to uproot trees, carry heavy objects, and even pick up small objects like a coin.
+An elephant’s trunk is one of its most important features.
+The Giant of Angola had a an incredibly strong and dexterous trunk, reaching over 10 feet in length.
+Just like other African Elephants, he’d use it to uproot trees, carry heavy objects, and even pick up small objects like a coin.

 Feet

 Elephants have massive feet that are designed to support their enormous bodies.
-Seeing as the Giant of Angola had a huge body, he naturally also had huge feet.
-His feet measured over 3 feet in diameter and were incredibly strong.
+Giant of Angola naturally also had huge feet – they measured over 3 feet in diameter.
 They could support his massive weight and help him move through rough terrain with ease.

 The Significance of the Elephant in African Culture

-The African elephant has played a significant role in the culture and mythology of the continent for centuries.
-These majestic creatures have been the subject of many tales, beliefs, and customs.
-They are revered for their strength, intelligence, and gentle nature.
+The African elephant has played a significant role in the culture and mythology of Africa.
+When they are featured in stories, they are often celebrated for their strength, intelligence and gentle nature.

 In many African societies, the elephant is a symbol of power, wisdom, and longevity.
 Click here to find out about the many other fascinating species that exist of the diverse continent of Africa.